General (India): Appointment and term length

 Appointments to the office of CDS and COAS are made by the Appointments Committee of the Cabinet (ACC), which is chaired by the Prime Minister of India.
-The term length of the Chief of Defence Staff is three years or until the age of 65 of the holder, whichever is earlier.
+The Chief of Defence Staff serves from the date of appointment until reaching the maximum age of 65.
 The Chief of the Army Staff reaches superannuation upon three years in the office or at the age of 62, whichever is earlier.

 Order of precedence

 A general ranks at No. 12 on the Indian order of precedence, along with the CDS and the Chiefs of Staff of the Indian Navy and Indian Air Force (the CNS and the CAS).
 A general is at pay level 18, equivalent to Cabinet Secretary of India (at No. 11 on the warrant of precedence), with a monthly pay of ₹250,000 (US$3,500).